Three dead after flooded Welsh river sparks rescue operation

 Three people have died and another is in “critical condition” in hospital after a group of paddleboarders got caught in a flash flood on the River Cleddau in Haverfordwest, South Wales, police have confirmed.

-Five others who were rescued from the water were uninjured, Dyfed-Powys Police added in a statement.
+Five others who were rescued from the water were uninjured, Dyfed-Powys Police said in a statement, adding it was a man and two women who had died and a woman still receiving treatment.
+No names have yet been released.

-It came after parts of the UK were hit with almost a month’s worth of rain in 48 hours.
+The shock conditions came as parts of the UK were battered with almost a month’s worth of rain in 48 hours.

 Police officers, the Welsh Ambulance Service (WAS), fire and coast guard joined the so-called multi-agency search on the Cleddau on Saturday.
 Air support was also provided by both the National Police Air Service (NPAS) and Wales Air Ambulance.